ivanalonsom/Project3_DataAnalysis_Oriented_To_Sales_Strategies/README.md

 # 📊 Data Analysis oriented to sales strategies

-## 🎮 Project: Data Analysis oriented to sales strategies
+## 🎮 Project: Data Analysis Oriented To Sales Strategies
-Welcome to Data Analysis oriented to sales strategies.
+Welcome to data analysis oriented to sales strategies.
 We have focused our project on videogame sales as it is a wide and growing market and real time deal data is easily accesible, providing valuable insights into discounts and trends over time.
 ## 📋 Table of Contents
 - Introduction
 - Features